Willtl/rl-approaches-generic/README.md

-# Reinforcement Learning - Grid Game
+# Reinforcement Learning - Seed Game

 *This project was developed in order to improve my skills with reinforcement learning, as well as to demonstrate a situation where deep reinforcement learning is more viable than Q-learning.*